perchlabs-io/balance-media-staging/posts/pool-group-update-october-week-3/pool-group-update-october-week-3.md

 Welcome to the BALANCE Pool Group Update, Here’s an outline of what has changed since last time.

-Special thanks to all those community members active in the BALANCE Group Edits Matrix room.
+Also, special thanks to all those community members active in the BALANCE Group Edits Matrix room.
 Your participation works to improve data accuracy and transparency.
+Latest dataset available [here](https://www.balanceanalytics.io/api/groupdata.json) for review.

 Want to participate?
 Feel free to join [Group Edits](https://matrix.to/#/#PoolGroupEdits:forum.balanceanalytics.io) matrix room.
 All are welcome!

-### New Pool Group Updates
+### New Group Updates

 - New stake pools created since last update: 29
 - HELP group created consisting of 2 pools ([HELP](https://pool.pm/e3ad58f8059878525e12a0e206cec0d0ebe730891482fc51458ab304) & [PRAY](https://pool.pm/ffdcba293f969ec7354b6445500893e142a9c990d96984e9f11677fe))